Note: These alerts will be sent each week. Visit our U.S. embassy COVID-19 webpage for updated information as it is released.

 Consular Operations: The U.S Department of State began limiting its consular operations on March 17, 2020 as part of public health measures to prevent the spread of COVID-19.
 Please visit our website for additional information.
 Routine consular services (immigrant and nonimmigrant visas, notary services) are suspended.
 Routine U.S. passport and citizenship services overseas are also suspended; in a critical situation, our embassy can assist with emergency services to U.S. citizens.

 - U.S. citizens in need of an emergency passport: email SarajevoACS@state.gov.

-- U.S. citizens waiting for previously applied for a passport or citizenship service: Expect significant delays receiving your passport and/or citizenship evidence.
+- Those waiting for previously applied for a passport should expect significant delays receiving your passport.

 Overseas Voting: U.S. citizens living overseas can vote absentee in their state’s upcoming election, no matter where they are.
 For additional information on registering to vote and potential changes to your state’s election due to COVID-19, visit Federal Voting Assistance Program (FVAP) (FVAP.gov/COVID-19).

 The Department of State issued a Global Level 4 Health Advisory for COVID-19.

 The Centers for Disease Control and Prevention (CDC) issued: